Telenav/kivakit-extensions/kivakit-microservice/README.md

 ### Summary <a name = "summary"></a>

-This module provides an easy way to create a microservice with a REST and web interface.
+This module provides an easy way to create a microservice with multiple service interfaces, including Web, Swagger, REST, GRPC, and AWS Lambda.
+A single object-oriented request handler can be reused unchanged with all supported protocols (REST, GRPC and AWS Lambda).

 ### Public API <a name = "public-api"></a>